ourBC.com British Columbia Travel and Discovery

 Two Routes

-The two main routes into Likely are; taking the junction at 150 Mile House which is only 14 km (9 miles) south of Williams Lake, or by traveling the backcountry Beaver Lake Road from McLeese Lake which is north of Williams Lake by only 50 km (31 miles).
+The two main routes into Likely are; taking the junction at 150 Mile House which is only 14 km (9 miles) south of Williams Lake, or by travelling the backcountry Beaver Lake Road from McLeese Lake which is north of Williams Lake by only 50 km (31 miles).

 Relic Mining Equipment